iqbalradita/C-Coding-Challenge/README.md

 # C-Coding-Challenge
-Certainly!
-Here's the README file for the OldPhonePadConverter class in C#:

 ## OldPhonePadConverter

 The OldPhonePadConverter class provides a method to convert input strings into the correct output based on an old phone keypad.
 It supports cycling through letters on buttons and pausing for a second when the same button is pressed consecutively.
 The converted output includes the send key "#" at the end.